K. Kunhi Kannan: Contributions to applied entomology

 In his early years, Kunhikannan took an interest in natural history and made several casual observations and notes, in 1907 he observed that bats (Scotophilus kuhli) that roosted in hollows of coconut palms were infested by bedbugs that he identified as Cimex rotundatus.
 In 1912 he noted that Papilo polytes was trimorphic in Bangalore.
 As an agricultural entomologist, he was keenly sensitive to traditional practices and the economic situation of farmers.
 Keeping with the idea of cost efficiency in control measures against insects, he considered the use of a mesh below manure heaps that allowed coconut beetles (Oryctes) to burrow down as larvae but blocked the emergence of hard-bodied adults.
 Kunhikannan held the view that ancient practices often had their roots in well-founded facts.
 He examined traditional storage technique which involved the use of bamboo bins and straw.
-He examined the effect of mercury vapour on the control of pulse beetles in storage, a system used by Mysore farmers for centuries, and found them to inhibit the development of eggs when used in small containers.
+He developed a cultural trapping practice of using sugarcane trash to attract the adult moths of Diatraea sp. in the daytime which could then be physically destroyed by hand.
+He examined the effect of mercury vapour on the control of pulse beetles in storage, a system used by Malabar farmers for centuries, and found them to inhibit the development of eggs when used in small containers.
 He also found that some farmers used a layer of castor oil on the top of seeds placed in a bamboo bin along with a few drops of mercury.
 He found that the castor oil layer did help in keeping down emergence of pulse beetles.
 He also observed the practice of storing pulses under a layer of ragi.
 He found that pulse beetles emerge to the surface and do not return below, reducing the damage to pulses.
 He then found that a layer of sand at least half an inch thick at the top of grains helped in effectively controlling damage at little cost.
 A similar approach was independently arrived by T.B.
 Fletcher based on studies in Pusa.
 Kunhikannan also investigated traditionally used fish-poison plants and identified an alcoholic extract of Mundulea sericea as a treatment of wood against termites.
 He noted the effectiveness of using a layer of kerosene in rice fields to control Nymphula depunctalis.

 Traditional pulse storage basket ("moodai") with narrow top on which a layer of sand was introduced.
 This acted as a trap for pulse beetles which after emerging up were unable to return down to the seeds to lay eggs.
 The pulses are drawn from the bottom without disturbing the sand layer.